Hello Spring! It’s nice of you to join me inside my house. Maybe you wanna think about venturing outside. Finally. You stupid, stupid spring.

 The only problem with your box thus far, is it doesn’t have a bottom.
 And like most things in life, it’s much sexier with a nice bottom.

-To attack the bottom to the rest of the box, flip everything upside down and hammer through the sides into the bottom.
+To attach the bottom to the rest of the box, flip everything upside down and hammer through the sides into the bottom.
 This is the one point where you really have to pay attention to make sure your nail is going in straight.
 If it doesn’t go in straight it will come shooting out either the inside of the box or the bottom of it.

 Then you’ll have to call your 9th grade teacher again to let them know you are indeed a failure.